Chromeilion/RoMAE/README.md

-# Rotary Bidirectional Transformer Encoder
+# Rotary Masked Autoencoder

-Implementation of the RoBiTE model, usable for various sparse multi-dimensional datasets.
+Implementation of the RoMA model.